Apricot chlorotic leafroll phytoplasma

 Prevention and control

-• Use of low susceptible rootstocks or varieties.
+- Use of less susceptible rootstocks or varieties.

-• Vector treatment with approved plant protection products (see list of plant protection products approved in Austria).
+- Vector treatment with authorised plant protection products (see list of plant protection products authorised in Austria)

-• Cut scions in winter, as the transmission rate is much higher in summer grafting.
+- Cut scions in winter, as the transmission rate is significantly higher during summer grafting

 automatically translated